compulsive patterns of mental and emotional activity.

 pleasure over long-term benefits.

-We may behave unethically and not take others’ needs into account.
+We may behave selfishly (unethically) and not take others’ needs into account, to

 Maladaptive coping mechanisms.

 Having expectations that things must be a certain way.

 According to Freud, the overall aim of the ego is to follow the Reality Principle: